ivh/tmy.se/content/listen-vbw153.md

 The portrayed craziness on US campuses seems quite remote from a Swedish perspective, but usually Europe just lags behind and soon follows suit...

+I listened to the full back-log of Very Bad Wizads during this summer's gardening and home improvement projects.
+Rarely did I need to skip an episode, so if you like the genre of "two dudes talking" and are even slightly interested in psychology and philosophy, give David and Tamler a chance.